-7 PII formats
+PII formats

-What forms of PII are covered by the law?
+8 | What forms of PII are covered by the law?

-As previously noted, the Law covers PII regardless of the means or media used for its storage, process or organisation.
+The Federal Law for the Protection of Personal Data covers PII regardless of the means or media used for its storage, process or organisation.
 Such means or formats include:

-- digital environment (hardware, software, web, media, applications, services or any other information-related technology that allows data exchange or processing; among these formats, the Law specifically includes PII stored in the cloud); - electronic support (storage that can be accessed only by the use of electronic equipment that processes its contents in order to examine, modify or store the PII, including microfilm); and - physical support (storage medium that does not require any device to process its content in order to examine, modify or store the PII or any plain sight intelligible storage medium).
+- digital formats (eg, hardware, software, web, media, applications, services or any other information-related technology that allows data exchange or processing; among these formats, the Law specifically includes PII stored in the cloud); - electronic support (ie, storage that can be accessed only by the use of electronic equipment that processes its contents to examine, modify or store the PII, including microfilm); and - physical support (ie, storage media that does not require any device to process its content to examine, modify or store the PII or any plain sight intelligible storage medium).